-According to the ACT, the average composite score among high school students who took the test and graduated in 2016-2018 was 211.
-For SAT test takers, the average SAT score among students graduating in 2017 was 10602.
+According to the ACT, the average composite score among high school students who took the test and graduated in 2022 was 19.81.

 Parents of high school students deemed “average” by college admission criteria may worry their child won’t get into a four-year college – and if accepted, may not succeed.

 Yet, colleges and universities have more average students than above-average ones.
 Of the almost 2000 four-year universities in the U.S., about 70% of them accept the majority of students who apply3.

 Too many high school students (and their parents, too), according to Russ Vitale the director of college planning at Academic Resources, can get caught up in “bumper sticker envy.”
 They think that if only they get accepted to a highly selective school, they will be set up for life.
 Russ points out that that isn’t so.
 There’s no guarantee, he says based on his years of working with students, that going to a brand name college or university is an automatic ticket to career success.